IACRN 18th Annual Conference

 This year we are seeking submissions for: Podium & e-Poster Presentations

-* Please note all posters will be electronic and presentations will be pre-recorded
+* Please note all posters will be electronic with pre-recorded audio.

 We welcome abstracts/submissions on the following topics as they relate to Clinical Research Nursing.
 This list was curated with the help of feedback from 2025 conference attendees: